The systemic risk buffer

 Norges Bank provides advice on the systemic risk buffer rate in accordance with the following principles:

 The systemic risk buffer should reflect the assessment of structural vulnerabilities in the financial system.
 Structural vulnerabilities are persistent features of the financial system that change rarely or little from year to year.
 Vulnerabilities may, for example, reflect high debt levels or banking sector interconnectedness.
 Structural vulnerabilities increase the risk that negative shocks will have more serious consequences for the financial system and the Norwegian economy.
 The systemic risk buffer is not intended to reflect vulnerabilities that can be fully addressed by other capital requirements.

 The systemic risk buffer is intended to contribute to ensuring that banks hold sufficient capital to weather future downturns.
 The buffer rate is based on an assessment of the total need for capital in the banking sector.
 In this assessment, other capital requirements and the economic costs of the capital requirements should be taken into account.
 In the event of a pronounced downturn, the buffer rate can be lowered if a countercyclical capital buffer rate reduction is insufficient.
 The systemic risk buffer should only be reduced if the banking system is assessed to be sufficiently capitalised to weather the downturn.
+Any reduction of the systemic risk buffer will be based on the same assessments as a reduction of the countercyclical capital buffer (see Norges Bank Memo 4/2022).
+To give banks predictability, in its advice to reduce the systemic risk buffer, Norges Bank will provide an estimate of the earliest date when the Bank expects to provide advice to raise the systemic risk buffer rate again.

 Information basis for the advice